 Today I started by looking the the CILIP weekly update.
 I think this it great and I always find something of interest.
 This weeks was no exception, a real gem and am now buzzing with ideas and things I want to do.

-But through following a link to MIT open courseware I came across two poems on reading.
+MIT open courseware I came across two poems on reading.

 I used to panic when I read poetry as I thought I was meant to find stuff hidden in their to help me understand what the poet was thinking when he wrote the poem.
 But since reading Rosenblatt, Zimmermann, Keene and others I now realise that I just need to think about what the poem means to me, how I connect with it, how it makes me feel, what connections I make, what queries I have. etc. In other words I use the reading strategies that I teach to the students.